Inpulsgor/library/React/Redux/redux/README.md

 import { combineReducers } from "redux";

 // REDUCERS
-import userReducer from "./user/userReducer";
-import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer";
+import userReducer from "./user/userReducer"; // current example import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer"; import someReducer from "./some/someReducer";

 // ROOT REDUCER
 const rootReducer = combineReducers({
-  user: userReducer,
+  users: usersReducer, // current example
   some: someReducer,
   some: someReducer,
   some: someReducer,